Hays (Pittsburgh): History

 In 1901, the Pittsburgh neighborhood of Hays was formed from the northern 201 acre of Baldwin Township.
 Annexation to Pittsburgh was completed on Jan.
 7, 1929.

-Streets Run

-The Streets Run watershed is a beautiful yet flood-prone area of the city.
-The Pennsylvania Department of Environmental Protection first investigated the erosion occurring in Streets Run in 1956.
-Major flooding occurred there in 1968 and 1980, and more recently in 1994, 1995, 1999, and 2000.
-Currently, there is a flood protection project in the works to remedy this situation which includes a concrete rectangular channel, wider banks, stormwater retention dams, and enforcement of existing regulations, such as those concerning the eroding CSX railroad line.

 Hays Woods

 Hays encompasses the area known as Hays Woods, a 635 acre+ woodland, the largest undeveloped tract of land in the city of Pittsburgh (even larger than Frick Park).
 Hays Woods is the best example of the city's natural environment and has six streams, including a waterfall.
 The area is home to nesting bald eagles.
 The 613 acre parcel of land including Hays Woods was identified as a possible site for a thoroughbred racetrack and housing development after developer Charles Betters' application to strip mine the area was declined.
 In 2016, the parcel was signed over to the city of Pittsburgh and is slated to become the largest park in Pittsburgh.

 Bald eagle nesting

 After an absence of about two centuries, bald eagles were spotted in the Hays Neighborhood in January 2013 and were reported to the Pennsylvania Game Commission.
 The eagle pair produced a single fledgling in 2013, and three fledglings in 2014.
 The eagle presence produced a large amount of fanfare on the Great Allegheny Passage which provided people with a place to view the eagles.